 Written by Ronald Poon

-Not all work days are created equal, which is why we created an 8-hour “idea sprint” process to help you build effective, high-impact solution proposals with your team.
+Not all work days are created equal, which is why we've created an 8-hour “idea sprint” process to help you build effective, high-impact solution proposals with your team.

-A idea sprint is a structured and facilitated working session that involves a very deliberate and focused effort to develop, test, and implement solutions.
-It's a hands-on process for setting goals, making decisions (at speed) and aligning as a team on the next steps.
+An idea sprint is a structured and facilitated working session that involves a very deliberate and focused effort to develop, test, and implement solutions.
+It's a hands-on process for setting goals, making decisions (at speed), and aligning as a team on the next steps.

-The goal of a idea sprint is to understand the core challenges and pain points of a particular focus area (say marketing as an example) and to rapidly generate solutions that help address the most important issues within that particular stream.
+The aim of an idea sprint is to understand the core challenges and pain points of a particular focus area (say marketing, as an example) and to rapidly generate solutions that address the most important issues within that particular stream.

-The duration of idea sprints can vary depending on the complexity of the challenges involved and the resources that are available.
-At Onova, we typically run our idea sprints as 8-hour working sessions, held in person (with no more than 20 people involved) and there are several reasons why we have done this:
+The length of idea sprints can vary depending on the complexity of the challenges involved and the resources available.
+At Onova, we typically run our idea sprints as 8-hour working sessions, held in person with no more than 20 people involved.
+There are several reasons for this:

 Onova's idea sprint formula: